Last updated 15 Jul 2026, 19:36 UTC · updated through the trading day

 Mastercard Fear and Greed Index Today

-The Mastercard Fear and Greed Index today is 57/100, showing Neutral.
+The Mastercard Fear and Greed Index today is 68/100, showing Greed.
 CFGI measures current Mastercard market sentiment using live market data and proprietary behavioural models.

 Live Mastercard Fear and Greed Index